acoupi/acoupi/docs/tutorials/configuration.md

 To **accept** the default values, press the keyboard letter `y` or the key `Enter`.
 To **reject and modify** a setting, press the keyboard letter `n` and input a new value.

-The video below shows the configuration process for the _acoupi default_ program via the command line interface.
+The video shows the configuration process for the _acoupi default_ program via the CLI.

 ![type:video](../img/acoupi_configuration.mp4){: style='width: 100%'}